christiananagnostou/www/public/articles/bookmarklets-in-react.md

 categories: 'frontend'
 ---

-Bookmarklets are basically tiny JavaScript snippets that you run on any webpage just by clicking a bookmark.
-In this article, we'll dive into creating bookmarklets with React—looking at why they're awesome, where they fall short, and how to work around React's built-in security to implement them effectively.
+In a nutshell, Bookmarklets are JavaScript snippets that you run on any webpage just by clicking a bookmark.
+I find them to be quite useful so I'll break down why they're great, where they fall short, and how to work around React's built-in security to implement them effectively.

 ---